ipilcher/rhsummit/guide.md

 returned ``12.0-20180405.1`` as the most recent version of the OSP 12 container images.
 (There may be a later image available when you are running this lab.)
 This version is not available from the image registry on the ``bastion`` host;
-the latest version available within the lab environment is ``12.0-20180309.1``.
+the latest version available within the lab environment is ``12.0-20180319.1``, so that's what we'll use.

-We'll need to run ``openstack overcloud container image prepare``, specifying different namespaces for the two different files.
+We'll need to run ``openstack overcloud container image prepare`` twice, specifying different namespaces for the two different runs.
 First, let's generate the list of images for use by ``openstack overcloud container image upload``.

 > **NOTE:** For the sake of brevity, the commands below include only the
 > environment files required to generate the image list and registry for our
 > deployment.
-Including **all** environment files that will be used for the
+Including all environment files that will be used for the
-> deployment/update is recommended.
+> deployment/update is the recommended way to ensure that all images are
+> included.

 ```
 [stack@undercloud ~]$ cp container-images.yaml{,.bak}